lzy3691101/final_project/final_project_datasets.md

 The multi-year nature of the data set may prove to be a data-wrangling challenge.
 Nonetheless, the overall size of the set across years makes it approachable — perhaps even more so than prior options.

-> Moreover, forecasting is not explicitly covered here, so model selection may be a panel OLS by year or a decision tree regressor.
+> Moreover, forecasting is not explicitly covered in this portion of the course, so model selection may be a panel OLS by year or a decision tree regressor.

 ---